Powers and Duties of Company Liquidator in Voluntary Winding Up

 3. If the company is not able to pay the debts of the creditors on time or within the prescribed time, then the creditors can go ahead with filing a petition to wind up the company.

-4. Any other contributory, besides the members and creditors, can file the said petition.
+4. Any other contributor, besides the members and creditors, can file the said petition.
 Under Section 2(26) of the Act, a contributory is ‘a person who is liable to contribute to the assets of the company in case it is wound up’.

-5. State Government or Central Government if it is of the view that it is in the interest and benefit of the public to have the company closed
+5. State Government or Central Government, if it is of the view that it is in the interest and benefit of the public to have the company closed

 What is Voluntary Winding Up?

-The process of winding up results in the closure of a company and its name is then struck off in the Register of Companies as maintained with the Registrar on completion of the said process.
+The process of winding up results in the closure of a company, and its name is then struck off in the Register of Companies as maintained with the Registrar on completion of the said process.
 Voluntary winding up, as discussed earlier, refers to the orderly procedure undertaken by the company itself to wind up its business by liquidating its assets.

 Voluntary winding up under the Companies Act of 2013 was regulated by Section 304 until it was omitted by the Insolvency and Bankruptcy Code, 2016 (IBC).
 After the IBC came into effect, voluntary winding up was controlled by the IBC.
-A company may opt to wind up voluntarily if it is solvent or it is able to pay its debts.
-A type of procedure in which the process of winding up is initiated by the contributory of the company rather than by order of the Tribunal as in the case of compulsory winding up.
+A company may opt to wind up voluntarily if it is solvent or if it is able to pay its debts.
+A type of procedure in which the process of winding up is initiated by the contributory of the company rather than by order of the Tribunal, as in the case of compulsory winding up.
 Such winding up may take place when the company is solvent; that is, it is able to pay off the debt or insolvent, which means it is unable to pay off the debts.
 Further, there are two modes of this kind of winding up under the company law:

 • Voluntary winding up by members

-This is in the case where the company is solvent and the members decide to wind up the company and close its business by agreeing to pass a resolution to that effect in their general meeting.
+This is in the case where the company is solvent, and the members decide to wind up the company and close its business by agreeing to pass a resolution to that effect in their general meeting.
 A Declaration of Solvency must be prepared and authorised by the directors of the company stating that each of the directors has enquired and inspected the financial state of the company, that he is satisfied with its ability to meet all its liabilities and that if any claims are made, they shall be paid off within a period of 12 months from the date of signing this declaration.
 Liquidation is carried out by a liquidator who is appointed by the shareholders to manage all the aspects of the process, including the sales of assets and distribution of the remaining funds back to the shareholders.

-• Voluntary winding up my creditors
+• Voluntary winding up of my creditors

-This happens at the time of an insolvency event, that is when the company is insolvent and is unable to pay its debts on the day they fall due.
-Though the process is initiated by the shareholders, the role and involvement of the creditors are the key throughout.
-The directors convene a meeting of the creditors where the creditors have the right to appoint a liquidator or establish a committee to oversee the process.
+This happens at the time of an insolvency event, that is, when the company is insolvent and is unable to pay its debts on the day they fall due.
+Though the process is initiated by the shareholders, the role and involvement of the creditors are key throughout.
+The directors convene a meeting of the creditors, where the creditors have the right to appoint a liquidator or establish a committee to oversee the process.
 The role of the liquidator is to sell the company’s assets, pay off debts with creditors, and distribute any remaining funds to shareholders.

 In both the aforementioned cases, once the winding up is complete, the business of the company is closed and permanently removed from the Register of Companies.